-NKBA's minimum clearance is 21 inches (see next slide for details), but as this allows less than two feet in front of the toilet, it is critical to increase that measurement whenever possible.
+NKBA's minimum clearance is 21 inches (see next slide for details), but as this allows less than two feet in front of the toilet, it is critical to increasing that measurement whenever possible.

 Center Line and Sizing

 Spacing designations often use a term called "center line."
 This means drawing an imaginary line down the center of the fixture, with the line crossing over the drain hole.
-Center line is meant to take into account the width of standard-sized items.
-If you have items that differ from standard size, adjust accordingly.Continue to 2 of 4 below.
+Centerline is meant to take into account the width of standard-sized items.
+If you have items that differ from the standard size, adjust accordingly.Continue to 2 of 4 below.

 02 of 04

 Toilet Space Clearance, Front: 21" Minimum

 Front toilet space clearance not only ensures that the toilet-user has enough room to take care of needs, but that other services (namely shower, sink, tub, and door) remain unobstructed.